d12frosted/elpa-mirror/gnu/consult-readme.txt

   without it - or you could use with Embark right away and add the other components later on.

+  We document a [list of auxillary packages] in the Consult wiki.
+These packages integrate Consult with special programs or with other packages in the wider Emacs ecosystem.

 [vertico] <https://github.com/minad/vertico>